 I’m a journalist and author whose pen travels far and wide.
 Here’s an Op-Ed I wrote for The Wall Street Journal; a cover story for The San Francisco Chronicle; an investigative piece for Wired; an on-scene report for the Washington Monthly.
 I’ve written about the National Spelling Bee, the birth of TV, pop divas, and scads of other stuff.

-I’m the Senior Managing Editor of Datamation, America’s first computer magazine, founded in 1957.
+I’m the Editor-in-Chief of eWeek, a storied technology publication founded in 1984.
 I oversee a team of writers and analysts covering emerging technology.
 Analytics Week lists me as one of the Top 200 Thought Leaders in Big Data.

 I’ve written copiously about technology.
 My article, Artificial Intelligence: When Will the Robots Rebel, won a 2018 AZBEE Award of Excellence for feature writing.
 In 2013, with three other writers, I won the PRSA Award for Excellence in Technology Journalism.

 I produce and moderate panel discussions about emerging tech, leading discussions with experts like Tim O’Reilly (the future of tech), Michael Liebow (cloud computing) and Miceaj Franz (blockchain and AI).

 I have a Master’s Degree in Interactive Communications, focusing on the Internet.
 I’m fascinated by the confluence of media and technology and the chaos/promise it entails.
 Can the human tribe survive being connected via our omnipresent mobile devices?

 I’m a lover of story and narrative.
 I’ve written and performed two one-man shows, Making Candy (performed at the Orthwein Theater) and Vibrating White Light (performed at the St. Marcus Theater and by two other theater groups).
 Both pieces are serio-comic explorations of identity and spirituality (whatever that means).